chinmayhegde/fodl/_posts/2022-01-16-representation03.md

   that exactly memorizes $X$.
 {:.theorem}

-The proof is somewhat involved, so we will give a sketch at the bottom of this page.
-But let us study several implications of this result.
+The proof is somewhat involved, so we will give a brief sketch at the bottom of this page.
+But let us first study several implications of this result.
 First, we get the following corollary:

 **Corollary**{:.label #RootN}
   (Informal) A depth-3 ReLU network with width $d_1 = d_2 = O(\sqrt{N})$ is sufficient to memorize $N$ points.